DebugSteven/ghc-compiler-errors/cfp.md

 community/resources to support people trying to learn (kudos to the people that do).
 It's pretty frustrating to learn Haskell and I think the community gets a bad reputation for that.
-I would like to make the barrier to entry less by creating content that excites, sympathisizes with, and helps someone that is just getting started.
+I would like to make the barrier to entry less by creating content that excites, sympathizes with, and helps someone that is just getting started.

 Content Relevancy: Haskell beginners and intermediates